Powerlearnproject/se-assignment-day-2-git-and-github-sirarwa/README.md

 9. Table of Contents if it is a large README
 10. Badges showing build status, test coverage, or other relevant information.

-How it Contributes to Effective Collaboration:
+How README Contributes to Effective Collaboration.
 1. A comprehensive README minimizes the time it takes for new contributors to get up to speed.
 2. Clear instructions and documentation reduce the likelihood of errors and confusion.
 3. Contribution guidelines ensure that everyone follows the same coding standards and practices.